AngioiJ/cookbook-assistant/readme.md

 - Typo fixes for the OCR of the original document.
     - Will use SymSpell to handle multilingual text by combining the French and English frequency dictionaries.
 - NER on the recipes for filtering based on ingredients and methods.
 - Develop tests to quantify retrieval and compare various models and embedding methods.
+Possibly use LLM-as-a-judge.
 - Compare different embedding models.
 - Compare different LLM models.
 - Evaluate the necessity of a chunking method for longer recipes.
+As of now, it seems unnecessary considering most recipes are approximately a paragraph.
 - Add a chat history for developing recipes
 - Add a feature for users to save recipes they've developed.
 - Add a feature to load saved recipes for further development or modification.